 Explain a little about your project.

 The North Carolina Space Grant Graduate Research Fellowship is funding my research on the development of a spatiotemporal flood map model for North Carolina during Hurricane Florence.
 This model will utilize satellite imagery to highlight inundation and geospatial data to capture characteristics of areas that flood.
-The satellite imagery depicting flooding serves as a source of training data, while the geospatial data acts as predictor variables in the development of a predictive model.
+The satellite imagery depicting flooding serves as a source of training data, while the geospatial data act as predictor variables in the development of a predictive model.
 Then, a machine learning algorithm will be trained to spatially predict flood extent over time as a function of these different variables.
-The use of both static and dynamic geospatial data allows for the reconstruction of a flooding timeline, in which sub-daily flood maps can be created based solely on the input of the geospatial data.
+The use of both static and dynamic geospatial data allow for the reconstruction of a flooding timeline, in which sub-daily flood maps can be created based solely on the input of the geospatial data.
 The result is a high-resolution spatio-temporal flood map depicting large-scale inundation.

 What question or challenge were you setting out to address when you started this work?

 By exploring the literature, it was observed that no study has developed spatiotemporal flood maps by coupling dynamic variables, machine learning, and socio-environmental predictors to understand the flooding process after a hurricane.
 Thus, the goals of this study are to develop a methodology in which geospatial data coupled with machine learning techniques can be utilized to create spatiotemporal flood maps, understand the rapid flood process after a hurricane by creating a time-series, and distinguish the characteristics of areas that experience heavy inundation during natural disasters.

 What is the importance of this research?